Amazon Bar Raiser Coding Interview: What Changes

 Three months from now

 The Bar Raiser coding round isn't a fundamentally different interview format.
-It's the same problem-solving test with a higher evaluation standard and broader pattern coverage.
-Preparing for it means building two things most engineers skip: pattern breadth across families, and the ability to explain why your approach works when the constraints shift.
+It's the same problem solving test with a higher evaluation standard and broader pattern coverage.
+Preparing for it means building two things that usually get skipped: pattern breadth across families, and the ability to explain why your approach works when the constraints shift.

 Codeintuition's learning path covers 16 courses across 75+ patterns, with each pattern's identification triggers taught explicitly before problem practice begins.
 Amazon's breadth requirement makes that identification layer more valuable than it is for narrower companies.
-The free Arrays and Singly Linked List courses cover 15 patterns across two-pointer, sliding window, and linked list families.
-For Amazon's most-tested patterns like counting and prefix sum, the Hash Table course teaches each from first principles with the identification phase that makes follow-up adaptation possible.
+The free Arrays and Singly Linked List courses cover 15 patterns across two pointer, sliding window, and linked list families.
+For Amazon's most tested patterns like counting and prefix sum, the Hash Table course teaches each from first principles with the pattern recognition phase that makes follow up adaptation possible.

 For the complete preparation framework, including how to structure your timeline across all FAANG companies, see the FAANG coding interview preparation playbook.